ppy/osu-web/resources/views/docs/_structures/comment_bundle.md

 included_comments | [Comment](#comment)[]                 | Related comments; e.g. parent comments and nested replies
 pinned_comments   | [Comment](#comment)[]?                | Pinned comments
 sort              | string                                | one of the [CommentSort](#commentsort) types
-top_level_count   | integer?                              | integerof comments at the top level.
+top_level_count   | integer?                              | Number of comments at the top level.
 Not returned for replies. total             | integer?                              | Total number of comments.
 Not retuned for replies. user_follow       | boolean                               | is the current user watching the comment thread? user_votes        | integer[]                             | IDs of the comments in the bundle the current user has upvoted